2023 Bavarian state election

-The 2023 Bavarian state election will probably be held on 8 October 2023 to elect the 180 members of the 19th Landtag of Bavaria.
-The current government is a coalition of the Christian Social Union in Bavaria (CSU) and the Free Voters of Bavaria (FW) led by Minister-President of Bavaria Markus Söder.
+The 2023 Bavarian state election was held on 8 October 2023 to elect the members of the 19th Landtag of Bavaria.
+The outgoing government was a coalition of the Christian Social Union in Bavaria (CSU) and the Free Voters of Bavaria (FW) led by Minister-President of Bavaria Markus Söder.
+The 2023 Hessian state election was held on same day.